w314/notes/javaNotes/javaQA.md

 - `install` - install the package into the local repository, for use as a dependency in other projects locally
 - `deploy` - done in the build environment, copies the final package to the remote repository for sharing with other developers and projects.

-### 71-3.20 Describe the POM.xml file and its importance.
+### 71 Describe the POM.xml file and its importance.

 `POM` - `Project Object Model`

-`Maven` identifies projects through project coordinates defined in the pom.xml file - these are:
+In `Maven` the project coordinates below together uniquely identify a specific version of a program:

 - `group-id`: company name for example: "com.revature"
 - `artifact-id`: project name
 - `version`: version number for example: "0.0.1-SNAPSHOT"

-Together, these uniquely identify a specific version of a program.

 #### Some other important tags within the `pom.xml` file include: